 Category: Security tools

-- Once the install is finished, click “Skip” to close the installation application and use the default settings, or press “Get Started” to see an quick tutorial that will assist you get to know AdGuard better.
+Press “Skip” button to close the window and use the default settings, or click “Get Started” to see an quick tutorial that will help you get to know AdGuard better.

-- In most cases, the default settings are enough and you do not need to change anything.
-Each time, when you start your machine, AdGuard will start automatically and stop popup advertisements, web-sites like “VIRUS ALERT FROM MICROSOFT”, as well as other malicious or misleading web-pages.
-For an overview of all the features of the application, or to change its settings you can simply double-click on the icon called AdGuard, that is located on your desktop.
+Each time, when you launch your computer, AdGuard will run automatically and stop undesired advertisements, block “VIRUS ALERT FROM MICROSOFT”, as well as other harmful or misleading websites.
+For an overview of all the features of the application, or to change its settings you can simply double-click on the AdGuard icon, that may be found on your desktop.